tybottorff/bottorffdocs/notes/literature_notes.md

  - D-J joining happens first, then V-D-J joining for TCR β
  - CDR1-2 in V gene, CDR3 at junction of V, (D), and J
  - first sequencing-based techniques to look at CDR3 looked at CDR3 length distributions (electrophoresis of PCR fragments from amplifying across CDR3), Gaussian (normal) distribution with polyclonal TCRs and skewed with clonal enrichment
+# Single cell transcriptomics identifies pathogenic T-helper 17.1 cells and pro-inflammatory monocytes in immune checkpoint inhibitor-related pneumonitis
+ - enrichment of CD4s and CD8s in ICI-pneumonitis bronchoalveolar lavage fluid, also DCs enriched
+ - enriched CD4s showed increased pathogenic Th 17.1, type 1 Tregs, naive-like cells, high expression of *TBX21* (T-bet), RORC, IFN-γ, *IL-17A*, *CSF2*, cytotoxicity genes
+ - enriched CD8s: TEMs
+ - myeloid cells in ICI-pneumonitis samples: depleted of anti-inflammatory resident alveolar macrophages, enriched for pro-inflammatory monocytes (M1-like)
+ - feedforward loop between Th17.1 cells (produce GM-CSF) and pro-inflammatory monocytes (respond to GM-CSF, produce IL-23 that Th17.1 respond to) seen here, also characterized in different autoimmune diseases
+ - **they don't specifically have proliferating T clusters (although they do see higher activation which may be functionally redundant), so I can see if proliferating (CD4) T cells are up in pneumonitis**
 # SLC7A7 is a prognostic biomarker correlated with immune infiltrates in non-small cell lung cancer
  - SLC7A7 expression associated with poor overall survival in lung cancer patients, positively correlated with immune cell infiltration
 # Society for immunotherapy of cancer (SITC) consensus definitions for immune checkpoint inhibitor-associated immune-related adverse events (irAEs) terminology